Curtis Enis: Professional career

-Enis initially held out and ended up missing 26 days of training camp and 2 exhibition games after being drafted by the Chicago Bears with the 5th overall pick.
+Enis initially held out and missed 26 days of training camp and two preseason games after being drafted by the Chicago Bears in the first round with the fifth overall pick.

 Enis made just one start before tearing a ligament in his left knee in November 1998.
 His career in Chicago was largely defined by struggling to stay on the field as a result of injuries, and by poor production when he did play.
 By 2000, Enis had been supplanted by James Allen and was being utilized as a FB.
 In three years, he played 36 games, accumulating 1,497 rushing yards and 4 touchdowns.

 In 2001, at the age of 24, Enis signed a one-year deal with the Cleveland Browns, but a degenerative condition in his left knee forced him into retirement.

 Post-playing career

 After retiring, Enis was hired by ABInBev as an Operation Manager.